 On your listing, you can also share new photos, latest news, and respond directly to Google reviews — because receiving reviews is important for social proof.
 All of these elements help to attract new players by making the information they need visible in one place.

-2. Attract players with a compelling blog
+2. Attract players with an escape room blog

 A blog is a perfect place to go into detail about your escape rooms.
 The topics you write about can be both informative and personal.
 You can answer any questions you believe players want to learn.
 And you can showcase your brand and help players get to know your business better.

 Blogging is also an effective way to drive traffic to your website.
 Blogging about your rooms can increase the chances you appear on the first page when someone searches for Escape Rooms in [your city].
 Of course, this is more likely to happen if you follow search engine optimization (SEO) techniques.